TZacksEG/Discord-Binance-SPOT-Trader/README.md

 Welcome to the README for the Binance Spot Market Trading Discord Bot!

+### Trade on Binance's SPOT market directly from your Discord server with your own discord bot.

 ## WHY it was created ?
 _The Binance SPOT market does not have a built-in interface or a way to track trades, so this bot was created to fill that gap._